 September 11th and 13th: Proper care and feeding of animals.

-September 18th and 20th: Study of Wheat and Breadbaking
+September 18th and 20th: Zip line men and rocket ships.

 October 2nd and 4th: Handcrafted Soap